Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Results

 The studies we reviewed employed 132 dependent variables.
-These could be nested into 17 groups based on conceptual similarity: communion, agency, competence, likability, anthropomorphism, mental abilities, closeness, trust, persuasiveness, credibility, acceptance, affective states, task attribution, task metrics, task-related robot evaluation, proximity, and ``other" (i.e., predictability and negative attitudes towards the robot).
+These could be nested into 17 groups based on conceptual similarity (e.g., warmth and mildness were nested under communion).
 For convenience, we refer to the group variables when reporting main and interaction effects.
 This grouping was merely done to clearly summarize the results and draw conclusions from them.